-- This lecture is a brief, brief, brief preparation for: - "Intelligent Design is not Science", a guest lecture by Professor John Wise of the SMU Department of Biology - A discussion of these lectures in an additional class period.
+- This lecture is a brief, brief, brief preparation for: - "Intelligent Design is not Science", a guest lecture by Professor John Wise of the SMU Department of Biology - A discussion led by SMU Anthropology Professor Ron Wetherington about Texas public school Science Textbook adoption (to be decided by a vote on FRIDAY!) - A discussion led by SMU Religious Studies Professor Mark Chancey on the Bible Classes in Texas Public Schools and how they relate to the Creationism/ID issue in Texas.